phil65/PrettyQt/docs/features/pandas.md

 One of the key "issues" is that in contrast to QAbstractTableModels, a pandas DataFrame can have MultiIndexes.
 PrettyQt offers several approaches to display these MultiIndexes.

-DataTableWithHeaderModel is a very simple model which is displaying MultiIndexes by joining the multiple index levels using a separator. (the separator value is exposed as a Qt Property)
+PandasDataFrameModel is a very simple model which is displaying MultiIndexes by joining the multiple index levels using a separator. (the separator value is exposed as a Qt Property)

 In addition, two composed widgets are included which consist of three different tables (one for data, one for the index, one for the headers) which are synced on scrolling / resizing.